-A gasket is one of the basic elements for flanged joints in the piping system of operating plants.
-A gasket can be defined as sealing material or a combination of materials clamped between two separable mechanical members of a mechanical joint (flanged joint) which produces the weakest link of the joint.
+A flange gasket is one of the basic elements for flanged joints in the piping system of operating plants.
+A flange gasket is defined as a sealing material or a combination of materials clamped between two separable mechanical members of a mechanical joint (flanged joint) which produces the weakest link of the joint.
 The leak-proof sealing is ensured by different types of gaskets.
 In oil and gas, chemical, petrochemical, and other heavy industries, many different types of gaskets are widely used.
 Flange gaskets come in a variety of shapes, sizes, and materials to accommodate different pressures, temperatures, and media.

-Functions of a Gasket in a piping flanged joint
+Functions of a Flange Gasket in a Piping Flanged Joint

-Gaskets are used to create a static seal between two stationary members of a mechanical assembly (the flanged joint) that maintains a leak-proof sealing during operation.
-The gasket material flows (interpose a semi-plastic material between the flange facings) into the imperfections between the mating surfaces by an external force (bolt tightening force) and maintain a tight seal (seals the minute surface irregularities to prevent leakage of the fluid) under all operating conditions.
+Flange Gaskets in piping are used to create a static seal between two stationary members of a mechanical assembly (the flanged joint) that maintains a leak-proof sealing during operation.
+The gasket material flows (interpose a semi-plastic material between the flange facings) into the imperfections between the mating surfaces by an external force (bolt tightening force) and maintains a tight seal (seals the minute surface irregularities to prevent leakage of the fluid) under all operating conditions.

 Refer to the above figure (Fig. 1) which shows the three major forces acting on the gasket.
 Normally the gasket is seated by tightening the bolts on the flanges before the application of the internal pressure.
-Upon the application of the internal pressure in the joint, an end force (Hydrostatic end force) tends to separate the flanges and to decrease the unit stress (Residual stress) on the gasket.
-Leakage will occur under pressure if the hydrostatic end force is sufficiently great and the difference between hydrostatic end force and the bolt-load reduces the gasket load below a critical value.
-To explain it in a more clear language we can say that there are three principal forces acting on any gasket joint.
+Upon the application of the internal pressure in the joint, an end force (Hydrostatic end force) tends to separate the flanges and decrease the unit stress (Residual stress) on the gasket.
+Leakage will occur under pressure if the hydrostatic end force is sufficiently great and the difference between the hydrostatic end force and the bolt load reduces the gasket load below a critical value.
+To explain it in clear language, we can say that there are three principal forces acting on any gasket joint.
 They are:

 - Bolt Load which applies the initial compressive load that flows the gasket material into surface imperfections to form a seal.